 You can click the “POS Items” tab to view the sales data in greater detail.

 Real Time Stock is helpful if you’re placing an order to a distributor, but haven’t taken an inventory recently.
 This number is a better representation of your stock on hand, however, it is still the best estimate.
 You can always use the Real Time Stock to do a quick spot check before placing your order.

-Note: Before using Real Time Stock, make sure that all of your POS Items and mapped, and that your recipes are up to date, and that the system recently checked for sales data.
+Note: Before using Real Time Stock, make sure that all of your POS Items and mapped, that your recipes are up to date, and that the system recently checked for sales data.
 Otherwise, the Real Time Stock won’t be accurate.

 POS Integration Type